Jackie Chan: I AM Green Hero

 Jackie Chan speaking at ‘FOCUS: Understanding Environmental Protection and Sustaining a Civilisation Through Reuse and Redesign’ in Salt Lake City, Utah - Courtesy of the Artist

-It’s no exaggeration that Jackie Chan is the most uniquely recognised actor who connects both the Eastern and Western markets.
-So, it’s no suprrise that another passion Chan wants to discuss is the value of cross-cultural collaboration.
+It’s no exaggeration to say that Jackie Chan is one of the most uniquely recognised actors, bridging both Eastern and Western markets.
+So, it’s no surprise that another passion he wants to discuss is the value of cross-cultural collaboration.

-On the topic of co-productions with China in bringing different cultures together; he points to China’s growing theatrical market with 80,000+ theatres in the region:
+On the topic of co-productions with China and the role they play in bringing different cultures together, Chan highlights the country’s growing theatrical market, with over 80,000 cinemas across the region:

-“The whole world sees that, ‘Wow, China is the biggest market in the world in the future.’
-So, there’s so many Americans, British, Russians, Indians, Singaporeans—so many people are going to China to make a co-production.
+“The whole world sees that, ‘Wow, China is the biggest market in the world for the future.’
+So, there are so many Americans, Brits, Russians, Indians, Singaporeans—so many people are going to China to make co-productions.”

 Rush Hour feat.
 Jackie Chan and Chris Tucker - Courtesy of New Line Cinema